Jsalam/SimpleNetInt/README.md

 ## JSON structure

 The data structure read by Simple NetInt is a JSON object with two independent arrays, one for nodes and one for edges.
-Each node must have this key:value pairs:
+Each node must have these key:value pairs:

-- an _id_
+- a unique {integer} _id_
-- a set of _attributes_
+- an {object} with all the node _attributes_
-- a set of _connectors_
+- an {array} with all the _connectors_
-- a unique _pajekIndex_
+- a unique {integer} _pajekIndex_
-- and a position in a tridimensional canvas
+- an {object} with the 3D coordinates on canvas and color

 ## **Future extensions**